About BioTE® Medical

-BioTE® is a Multiple Services Organization (MSO) that is committed to excellence in educating both doctors and patients about Bio Identical Hormone Pellet Therapy.
-BioTE® Medical is headquartered in Irving, Texas with hundreds of Certified Medical Practitioners providing pellet therapy nationwide.
-BioTE® was founded by Physicians and is passionate about teaching how hormone balance using the BioTE® Method is the ultimate foundation and direction to good health.
-Our Certified BioTE® Practitioners and Partners provide superior diagnoses and treatments for patients who want to get healthy and or stay healthy.
+BioTE® Medical is committed to excellence in educating doctors and patients about bio-identical hormone pellet therapy.
+BioTE® Medical is headquartered in Irving, Texas, with hundreds of certified medical practitioners providing pellet therapy nationwide.
+BioTE® was founded by physicians and is passionate about teaching how hormone balance using the BioTE® method is the ultimate foundation and direction for good health.
+Our certified BioTE® practitioners and partners provide superior diagnoses and treatments for patients who want to get healthy and/or stay healthy.

 BioTE® Medical Advisory Board

 We are excited for you to meet our BioTE® Medical Advisory Board.
 These board members have been specifically selected for their outstanding reputations as leaders in their respective fields of medicine, as well as their commitment to providing the best medical care to their valued patients.
 The mission of the board is to provide medical and technical guidance to ensure BioTE® continues to deliver the safest, most effective form of bio-identical hormone replacement therapy.